-When using the Q matrix provided by SceneScan, the received coordinates will be measured in meters with respect to the coordinate system depicted in Figure 11.
-Here, the origin matches the left camera's center of projection.
+When using the Q matrix provided by SceneScan, the received coordinates will be measured in meters with respect to the coordinate system depicted in Figure 13.
+Here, the origin matches the left lens' center of projection (the location of the aperture in the pinhole camera model).
 An efficient implementation of this transformation is provided with the available API (see Section 10.4).